rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 });
 ```

 I do not want to detail `expensive_function` here, but it is an AI-generated inline function that allocates and use a 128 elements array of floats, costing a huge amount of registers.
 In fact, when compiling the code, we get `ptxas info    : Used 198 registers, used 0 barriers, 480 bytes cmem[0]`, for an option that is not even used.
-Just like for sizing the temporary storage of section 1, the solution is to use templates, and the `if constexpr` clause:
+Just like for sizing the temporary storage of section 1, the solution found in [sample-7-fixed.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7-fixed.cpp) is to use templates:

 ```c++
 template <bool expensive_option>